api3dao/oev-docs/docs/dapps/quickstart/index.md

   <img src="./images/integrate.png">

 - Click the copy icon next to the displayed Api3ReaderProxyV1 address.
-Note that [OEV Rewards](/dapps/oev-rewards/) are not supported on testnets.
+Note that [OEV Rewards](/dapps/oev-rewards/) are disabled on testnets.
+You can refer to [this section](../integration/index.md#integration-information) for how to use this selection on mainnets.

   <center><img src="./images/proxy-address.png"></center>